ArjumanMansuri/Seam-Carving/README.md

 Example: ./sc castle.png 300 200 castle2.png

 The program (sc) has to generate a new image of size 300x200 that retargets the image in castle.png and saves it in the file castle2.png

+Reference : Project Description of project 2 of COMP 6651 – Winter 2018 by Dr. Tiberiu Popa